56

 Limbaugh is not directly connected to Epstein but is mentioned as a point of reference in multiple documents discussing the Epstein investigation.
 Palm Beach Police Chief Michael Reiter is quoted saying the Epstein case was "bigger than Rush Limbaugh," referring to Limbaugh's high-profile 2003 drug arrest in Palm Beach.
 Several documents mention that Roy Black, the attorney who defended Limbaugh (and William Kennedy Smith), also worked on Epstein's legal team through private investigators.
 The mentions span documents from the mid-2000s through 2016, appearing in government records, scanned emails, and FBI files.

-Page: HOUSE_OVERSIGHT_018870 →n’s local attorney, Guy Frons- tin, he said the investigators worked | for Roy Black, the high-powered | Miami lawyer who has defended the | likes of Rush Limbaugh and William Kennedy Smith.
-While the private eyes were conducting a parallel investigation, Dershowitz, the Harvard law pro- | fessor, traveled to W
+tein's local attorney, Guy Frons- tin, he said the investigators worked for Roy Blitck, the high-powered Miami kwyer who has defended the likes of Rush Llinbaugh and William Kennedy Smith.
+While the private eyes were conducting a parallel investigation, Dershowitz, the Harvard law pro- fessor, traveled to

-Page: HOUSE_OVERSIGHT_018934 →HOUSE_OVERSIGHT_019352 - HOUSE_OVERSIGHT_019395
+HOUSE_OVERSIGHT_019352 - HOUSE_OVERSIGHT_019395

 ein’s local attorney, Guy Frons- tin, he said the investigators worked for Roy Black, the high-powered Miami lawyer who has defended the | likes of Rush Linbaugh and William Kennedy Smith.
 While the private eyes were conducting a parallel investigation, Dershowitz, the Harvard law pro- fessor, traveled to Wes

-Page: HOUSE_OVERSIGHT_020052 →e has become a fixture of further weird possibilities in this tale).
+Page: HOUSE_OVERSIGHT_019379 →e has become a fixture of further weird possibilities in this tale).
 Palm Beach Police Chief Michael Reiter is reported to say: “This is bigger than Rush Limbaugh,” who, in a storm of publicity, has just been arrested in Palm Beach for possession of controlled drugs.
 On one side are some of the nation’s most p

 Page: HOUSE_OVERSIGHT_022761 →e has become a fixture of further weird possibilities in this tale).
 Palm Beach Police Chief Michael Reiter is reported to say: “This is bigger than Rush Limbaugh,” who, in a storm of publicity, has just been arrested in Palm Beach for possession of controlled drugs.
 On one side are some of the nation’s most p